Doctor of Education (Ed.D.)

 Professional Education at HGSE

 The Harvard Graduate School of Education has numerous opportunities for educators to expand their skills.
 Onsite and online, the programs are designed for teachers, principals, administrators, and policymakers.
-For information about these professional development opportunities, please visit the Professional Education website.
+For information about these professional development opportunities, please visit Professional Education.

 A select number of visiting fellows may be admitted for a period of enrollment of three months to one year.
 This option is available for advanced doctoral students at other universities who are conducting relevant research and who have appropriate funding (for instance, from a grant or fellowship).
 Each visiting fellow must be sponsored by an HGSE faculty member and must be approved by the associate dean for faculty affairs.